merps/go-bigiq/README.md

 ### TODO
 - [ ] Upload of License file based on manual/ccn activation.
-- [ ] Addtional inline TODO's as per code.
+- [ ] Additional inline TODO's as per code.
+- [ ] Validate AS3 Upload/Download
+- [ ] Correct GoPkg endpoint

 ### Contributors
 A very special thanks to the following who have helped contribute to earlier fork of this codebase.